Tickets for the Festival events are sold by the Galeri Caernarfon Box Office: 01286 685 222.

 8 April 2020, 6:00pm, Galeri Caernarfon

-This event is organised by the Nansi Richard Scholarship Trust.
+This event is organised in collaboration with the Nansi Richard Scholarship Trust.

 9 April 2020, 5:00pm, Galeri Caernarfon